kinvolk/rkt/Documentation/configuration.md

 Configuration values in the system directory are superseded by the value of the same field if it exists in the local directory.
 The semantics of overriding configuration in this manner are specific to the `kind` and `version` of the configuration, and are described below.
 File names are not examined to determine local overrides.
 Only the fields inside configuration files need to match.

+## Command line parameters

+To change the system configuration directory, use `--system-config` flag.
+To change the local configuration directory, use `--local-config` flag.

 ## Configuration kinds